juliocesar/sydjs-backbonejs-preso/slides/has.md

 * "models"
 * "views"
-* controllers <- for real.
+* controllers ← for real.

-"Why quotes?", you ask.
-Because it just gives you the mechanisms for it.
+But it's like a wise Buddhist monk: it only gives you what you <em>really</em> need.

-No templating engines, ORMs, or anything.
-It's brilliant.
+And you can ignore what you don't want from it.